BFN Accelerate

 BFN Accelerate has established connections with several renowned early-stage venture capital firms and angel investors in Canada and other parts of the world.
 Our supporters, some of whom are investors themselves, have a particular investment thesis, which involves supporting founders from underrepresented communities, including BIPOC founders.
 We don’t just help you refine your pitch and provide early and frequent opportunities to meet investors; we also strive to discover other avenues for obtaining non-dilutive funding.

 Furthermore, BFN offers exclusive grants and awards to our participants.
-Each startup accepted into the cohort will have access to up to $5000 to be exclusively used towards eligible startup services.
+Each startup accepted into the cohort will have access to up to $5,000 to be exclusively used towards eligible startup services.
 The BFN Startup Services Fund aims to help companies in program cohorts to offset the costs of relevant expenses tied to running their business.
-It will be accessible from the beginning of the program (June) to the end of the calendar year and will require advanced approval through UTE/BFN.
-Additionally, BFN Accelerate startups will have the opportunity to compete for up to $25,000 throughout the program and at BFN’s annual Demo Day in October.
+Each startup will also receive $5,000 to be used towards hiring talent for their company.
+This combined $10,000 will be accessible from the beginning of the program (June) to the end of the calendar year and will require advanced approval through UTE/BFN.
+Additionally, BFN Accelerate startups will have the opportunity to compete for up to $50,000 throughout the program and at BFN’s annual Demo Day in October.

 FAQ

 BFN Accelerate programming will be a combination of in-person and online events and sessions.
-Our intent is to have as much in-person participation as possible and for this programming to skew towards the formative part of the program in June and July.
+We intend to have as much in-person participation as possible to facilitate community buiding.
 Our goal is to maintain a safe environment for our members and recognize the value of select virtual programming.
 The expectation is for the primary founder to be available in person for the orientation and cumulating events of the program; however, we will do our best to accommodate all types of learning and scenarios that emerge as a company founder.

 Although BFN Accelerate is a structured program and participants are expected to be active members of the community, it is intended to support, not interfere, with the growth of your venture.
 Therefore, the average time commitment required to participate in the program is two hours per week.
 This may be higher during certain weeks, especially in the formative part of the program (June and July).